Trusted by 1000+ companies

 If your candidate’s role is ambiguous, run a pre-hiring visa check before making the offer.

-Jobbatical offers a free pre-hiring check for Germany
+Jobbatical offers a free pre-hiring check for Germany.

-Salary Thresholds
+Salary Thresholds for IT Specialist

 The EU Blue Card for IT specialists carries a reduced salary threshold compared to the general Blue Card.
 This is because IT is officially classified as a shortage occupation in Germany.
 For 2026 figures across general and shortage occupations, see the full salary threshold breakdown in our salary guide.